aldica/aldica/docs/Concept-BinarySerialiser.md

 **Important**:
 - Using dynamic value substitution and reconstituting the value by performing an ID-based lookup will significantly skew hit/miss statistics of secondary caches.
-- Failure to ensure proper sizing of secondary caches can result in significant performance degradation due to the execution of nested, incremental DB lookups, which in case of complex value structures such as `propertiesSharedCache` or `aspectsSharedCache` may involve multiple lookups per cache entry
+- Failure to ensure proper sizing of secondary caches can result in performance degradation due to the execution of nested, incremental DB lookups, which in case of complex value structures such as `propertiesSharedCache` or `aspectsSharedCache` may involve multiple lookups per cache entry

 ### Serial Form without Structure Metadata